 Children will always have external influences, but those influences should not set the standard above the standards set out by the parents, otherwise it will only lead to internal conflict.

-Unfortunately, it is these outside influences that begin to interfere with their parents’ role and the parent having to compete with their child.
-These are my experiences that I am sure others will resonate with.
+Unfortunately, it’s often the outside influences that interfere with the parents’ role where the parent is having to compete with their child.